 Illustration: The Touch & Go

-Gulfstream announced its G800 business jet has achieved the fastest, longest flight and marked the company's 800th city pair speed record to date.
+Gulfstream has announced that its latest business jet, the G800, has achieved the fastest and longest flight ever recorded for its class, marking its 800th city pair speed record.

 The gist